pymc-devs/pymc/sphinxdocs/tutorial.rst

 Imputation of Missing Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As with most textbook examples, the models we have examined so far assume that the associated data are complete.
 That is, there are no missing values corresponding to any observations in the dataset.
-However, many real-world datasets contain one or more missing values, usually due to some logistical problem during the data collection process.
+However, many real-world datasets have missing observations, usually due to some logistical problem during the data collection process.
 The easiest way of dealing with observations that contain missing values is simply to exclude them from the analysis.
 However, this results in loss of information if an excluded observation contains valid values for other quantities, and can bias results.
 An alternative is to impute the missing values, based on information in the rest of the model.

 For example, consider a survey dataset for some wildlife species: